unicore-life/puppet-manifests/README.md

 ```

 First one downloads initialization manifest and saves it in file `/tmp/init-site.pp`.
-Second command applies it in the system.
+Second command applies it into the system.

 :bulb: It may be necessary to change RHEL version at the top of initialization script.

+If any help with manifests is needed, [Puppet Cookbook](http://www.puppetcookbook.com) may be helpful.